drewwalton19216801/cube3d/README.md

 * `druid`: A data-first Rust-native UI design toolkit.

 These dependencies are specified in `Cargo.toml` and will be automatically fetched when you build the project.

+## Compatibility

+`cube3d` is cross-platform and has been tested on Linux and Windows, and should also work on macOS.

 ## Learning Resources